Euro crisis, yuan sow discord as G20 gathers

 Washington has also urged countries that are in sufficiently robust shape, such as Germany, to soft-pedal on austerity measures or even inject fresh stimulus.

-Berlin has not proved to be receptive and a defeat for President Barack Obama's $447 billion jobs stimulus bill in the Senate on Tuesday leaves the United States in a weaker position to prod others.
+Berlin has not proved to be receptive and a defeat for President Barack Obama's $447 billion (283 billion pound) jobs stimulus bill in the Senate on Tuesday leaves the United States in a weaker position to prod others.

 The G20 finance ministers are expected to make progress in some areas, including support for an increase in the IMF's firepower to cope with the growing threat of crises in large, developed economies.